ramosfabiano/FSND-Capstone/README.md

 indicating a server at host `localhost`, port `5432`, user `postgres` , password `1234` and database `fsnd_capstone`.

+The [containerized execution](#Containerized execution) option does not require an external postgres server.

 ### Authentication

 For authentication, we assume an Auth0 account has been setup.